ton-community/ton-docs/docs/participate/wallets/apps.md

 #### Pros and Cons

- - ✅ Most features of the TON Blockchain are supported rapidly.
  - ✅ Has own custom [Ton Nominator](https://github.com/tonwhales/ton-nominators) contract supported with Tonhub UI.
  - ✅ Open-sourced wallet from the beginning of the existing application.
  - ✅ [Bug-bounty program](https://tonwhales.com/bounty).